Pope Pius IX and Judaism: Mortara affair

 In 1858 in a highly publicized case, a six-year-old Jewish boy, Edgardo Mortara, was seized from his parents by the police of the Papal States.
 He had reportedly been baptized by a Christian servant girl of the family while he was ill six years earlier, because she feared that otherwise he would go to Hell if he died.
-At that time, the Papal States law forbid Christians being raised by Jews, even their own parents, and considered the informal baptism performed by the teen-age servant a valid religious conversion.
+At that time, the Papal States law forbade Christians being raised by Jews, even their own parents, and considered the informal baptism performed by the teen-age servant a valid religious conversion.
 Pius IX thereafter steadfastly refused "to extradite a soul".

 When a delegation of prominent Jews saw the Pope, he brought Mortara with him to show that the boy was happy in his care.
 In 1865 he said: "I had the right and the duty to do what I did for this boy, and if I had to, I would do it again."

 Calls from The Times and from numerous heads of state including Emperor Franz Josef of Austria-Hungary and Emperor Napoleon III of France and Ambassador Gramont to return the child to his parents, were politely rejected.
 The young boy according to his own testimony wanted to stay, writing to his mother: "I am baptized.
 My Dad is the Pope, I would like to live with my family, if only they would become Christian, and I pray that they will."
 In 1870, as Don Pius Mortara, an ordained Catholic priest, Edgardo Mortara entered a monastery in Poitiers, France and later spoke out in favor of the beatification of Pope Pius IX, calling the pope "my father" once again.
 In his young life, however, Mortara could be visited by his parents, but only in the presence of other Roman Catholics.